Suitability of Rhodesian Ridgebacks for Different Types of Owners

 The amount of time a Rhodesian Ridgeback can be left alone varies depending on factors such as the dog's age, training, and individual temperament.
 Here are some general guidelines:

-Puppy Stage: Puppies should not be left alone for extended periods.
-Young puppies require frequent potty breaks, socialization, and supervision.
+- Puppy Stage: Puppies should not be left alone for extended periods.
+Young puppies require frequent potty breaks, socialisation, and supervision.
 A general rule of thumb is that puppies can hold their bladder for roughly one hour per month of age, up to about six months.
 This means a two-month-old puppy may need a bathroom break every two hours.

-Adult Dogs: Adult Ridgebacks can typically be left alone for longer periods compared to puppies.
+- Adult Dogs: Adult Ridgebacks can typically be left alone for longer periods compared to puppies.
 They may be comfortable being alone for up to 6-8 hours, but this should not be the norm.
 It's essential to provide them with exercise, mental stimulation, and companionship when you are home.

-Senior Dogs: Older Ridgebacks may have different needs.
+- Senior Dogs: Older Ridgebacks may have different needs.
 While they might tolerate being alone for similar durations as adults, they may require more frequent bathroom breaks and additional care for age-related health issues.

 Are Rhodesian Ridgebacks Good When Left Alone?